Lower School Program

 Literacy

-Skills in reading, writing, grammar, and spelling are introduced, developed, and deepened as students participate in a workshop-based approach to literacy.
-Our goal is to help young students become joyful, thoughtful, imaginative, and skillful communicators and listeners.
+Skills in phonics, reading, writing, grammar, and spelling are deepened and developed, as students participate in a workshop-based approach to literacy.
+Our goal is to help young students become thoughtful and skillful communicators and listeners.
 A myriad of books that represent the people and cultures in our student body can be found in the classroom and curriculum, creating the framework for our program.
-Students analyze and craft written work in a variety of contexts including opinion writing, informational texts, narrative texts, and fiction.Through explicit whole class instruction in the form of "mini lessons", and concrete goals that are set during one-on-one teacher/student conferences, every student has ample opportunity to practice important strategies and to progress in their reading and writing skills.
+Students analyze and craft written work in a variety of contexts including opinion writing, informational texts, narrative texts, and fiction.Through explicit whole class instruction in the form of "mini lessons", and the setting of concrete goals that are set during one-on-one teacher/student conferences, every student has ample opportunity to practice important strategies and to progress in their reading and writing skills.
 Students focus on both the skills and the process of writing, including learning to draft, revise, edit, and proofread as aspects of their craft.
-We use the Lucy Calkins Units of Study Reading and Writing Workshop curriculum, Handwriting Without Tears, Fundations, and Words Their Way, in addition to explicit phonics instruction and vocabulary studies.
+We use the Units of StudyReading and Writing Workshop curriculum, Handwriting Without Tears, Foundations (Phonics), Words Their Way, and numerous fiction and non-fiction books as resources for our studies.

 Problem solving is at the heart of our mathematics curriculum.
 Using the Math in Focus (Singapore Math) program, students gain deeper conceptual understanding through the use of hands-on manipulatives and the review of diagrams and models.
 They also practice and review skills and concepts with a personalized online program.
 Through investigating problems individually, in small groups or as a whole class, students develop the critical-thinking skills, positive attitudes, and confidence needed for life-long achievement in mathematics.